anupamguptacal/cse332-p2-goldenaxe/src/p2/writeup/WriteUp.md

 <pre>TODO</pre>

 ### General Purpose Dictionary ###
-Compare all of the dictionaries (on their best settings, as determined above) on several large input files.
+Compare BST, AVLTree, ChainingHashTable, and HashTrieMap on alice.txt.
 Is there a clear winner?
 Why or why not?
 Is the winner surprising to you?
 <pre>TODO</pre>

-### General Sorts ###
-You have several general purpose sorts (InsertionSort, HeapSort, QuickSort).
-We would like you to compare these sorts using *step counting*.
-That is, for all other experiments, you likely compared the time it took for the various things to run, but for this one, we want you to (1) choose a definition of step, (2) modify the sorting algorithms to calculate the number of steps, and (3) compare the results.
-In this case, there is a "good" definition of step, and there are many bad ones.
-We expect you to justify your choice.
-<pre>TODO</pre>

 ### Top K Sort ###
-TopKSort should theoretically be better for small values of k.
-Determine (using timing or step-counting--your choice) which n (input size) and k (number of elements sorted) makes TopKSort worthwhile over your best sort from the previous experiment.
+TopKSort should theoretically be better than HeapSort for small values of k.
+Determine (using timing) which n (input size) and k (number of elements sorted) makes TopKSort worthwhile over your best sort from the previous experiment.
 <pre>TODO</pre>